raechiang/Capstone-Topics/README.md

 Multilabel Text Classification of Research Articles
 ==============================

-This is my first independent capstone project for Springboard.
+This is my second independent capstone project for Springboard.

 ## Introduction